sizovs/sizovs.github.io/_posts/2020-07-22-the-wolves-of-it.md

 ---

 There are two reasons why modern recruitment has become the parade of incompetence and arcane interviews:
-* companies looking for shortcuts;
+* companies look for shortcuts;
-* recruitment agencies that don’t have skin in the game;
+* recruitment agencies don’t have skin in the game;

 There must be a fix: